jasonewall/hex/README.md

     </filter-mapping>

 Note the lack of the `ServletContextListener` configured in development mode.
-The `DevRoutingFilter` manages the lifecycle of a **hex** application differently so it takes care of what the `hex.action.Application` context listener takes care of on it's own.
+The `DevRoutingFilter` manages the lifecycle of a **hex** application differently so it takes care of what the `hex.action.Application` context listener normally initializes.

 # Routes & Controllers